It Takes A Castle: Spurs Rookie Stephon Castle's On-Court Impact Begins Off It

 Castle’s basketball journey seemed to be a perfect storm, thanks in large part to the guidance both he and Newton both received from Castle’s father, Stacey, who served as one of their first AAU coaches.

-Throughout their adolescence, Stacey not only coached the boys, but shaped their basketball futures.
-And before coaching, he had his own career, playing for both Wake Forest and UCF.
+Through their adolescence, Stacey coached the boys, imparting the wisdom he gained from his own career playing for both Wake Forest and UCF.

-The former carried some special weight — Stacey was one of Tim Duncan’s teammates.
+The former carried extra weight — Stacey was one of Tim Duncan’s teammates.
 He might not have outplayed the eventual San Antonio Spurs legend, but he played with him for one season.

 "I've heard a few good stories," Steph said of his dad's lore in his introductory press conference for the Spurs, "but the ‘outplaying’ part?
 That didn’t get to me yet.”

 It likely never will.
-Even if you were to rack the brains of Newton and Steph, you might not find a story like that, yet, Newton has plenty of his own from his days under Stacey.
+Even if you were to rack the brains of Newton and Steph, you might not find a story like that.
+Newton, however, has plenty of his own.

 "Uncle Stacey," he said.
 "Man, he's for sure one of the best coaches I've ever had."